it3xl/linked-server-alias-workaround/README.md

 # Workaround for aliasing on Linked Servers in SQL Server

-SQL Server Linked Server's aliasing workaround.
-Permanent Scaffolding is the main idea.
+The Permanent Scaffolding is the main idea.

 Microsoft SQL server doesn't allow you to have a reference to a linked server or an alias.
 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.